Alekseypavlov14/url/README.md

 ## Description

-`@oleksii-pavlov/url` is a lightweight TypeScript utility library for manipulating URL search parameters and hash values in web applications.
+`@oleksii-pavlov/url` is a lightweight TypeScript utility library for manipulating URL search parameters, hash values, and pathnames in web applications.

 ## Installation